YoYo000/MVSNet/README.md

 │   └── ...
 └── pair.txt
 ```
 If you want to apply R/MVSNet to your own data, please structure your data into such a folder.
+We also provide a script `colmap2mvsnet.py` to convert COLMAP SfM result to R/MVSNet input.

 ### Image Files
 All image files are stored in the `images` folder.
 We index each image using an 8 digit number starting from `00000000`.
 The following camera and output files use the same indexes as well.